overbrowsing/wasteback-machine/README.md

 ## Installation

-To install the Wasteback Machine as a dependency for your projects using NPM:
+To install Wasteback Machine as a dependency for your projects using NPM:

 ```sh
 npm i @overbrowsing/wasteback-machine